CBDesignS/ha-wordplay/README.md

 - **Multiplayer Modes** - Family tournaments and challenges
 - **Advanced Themes** - More visual customization options
 - **Sound Effects** - Optional audio feedback (respects HA quiet hours)
+- **Find the annoying bug** and stomp it that stops the game stats from loading at the very start of a game session and after a version update to new/updated game code

 **Want to help?** [Contribute language APIs or suggest features!](https://github.com/CBDesignS/ha-wordplay/discussions)